uvdeveloper/uv-anpr-app/README.md

-# UV-ANPR APP
+# UV-ANPR Demo APP
-MoveHack UV-ANPR Demo application can be used to read license plates by simply taking a picture from the app or by uploading an image from the gallery.
+MoveHack "Just Code It" UV-ANPR Demo application can be used to read license plates by simply taking a picture from the app or by uploading an image from the gallery.

 ![UV-ANPR Demo App for Just code It](https://github.com/uvdeveloper/uv-anpr-app/raw/master/JustCodeIt_UV_ANPR_Demo_App/App_Usage.jpg "")